Texts in Context:

 The Cassiterides

 The last few dozen centuries have proven a tad harsh on these islands.
 They lay under vast glaciers until the beginning of the Holocene (c.
 9700 BC).
-In the Bronze Age, the British Isles received their first recorded bullying nickname: the Κασσιτερίδες [Kassiterides], “the Tin Islands” (tin is one of the two key components of bronze).
+In the Bronze Age, the British Isles received their first recorded bullying nickname: the Κασσιτερίδες [Kassiterides], i.e. “the Tin Islands” (tin, which is rare in most places but plentiful in the southwest of Britain, is one of the two key components of bronze).
 By the late first millennium BC, Celts of the Hallstatt and La Tène cultures had migrated there.
-A few hundred years later, the Romans invaded—first under the brilliant albeit Julius Cæsar; about a century later, his great-grandson3 Claudius succeeded in setting up a full-fledged Roman province of Britannia.
-Out of this province came a Romano-Briton named Constantine, and thereby hangs a tale, though one we’ll skip for time.
+A few hundred years later, the Romans invaded—first under the brilliant albeit dodgy Julius Cæsar; about a century later, his great-grandson3 Claudius succeeded in setting up a full-fledged Roman province of Britannia.
+Out of this province a few centuries later came a Romano-Briton named Constantine, and thereby hangs a tale, though one we’ll skip for time.
 Two months ago, we touched on the departure of the Romans from Britannia.

-They brought their language, with them, as one does.
+They brought their language with them, as one does.
+This was part of the group called West Germanic, which also produced Dutch, German, and Scots.
 By about the seventh century, this is referred to as Anglo-Saxon or Old English.
-They brought a script to write it in, too: a system of runes known as the futhorc.
+They brought a script to write it in, too, a system of runes known as the futhorc.
 These runes dropped out of use after a couple of centuries, replaced by Roman script.
-However, futhorc both influenced how the Roman alphabet would be used among Anglo-Saxons, and even lent it letters for sounds not present in Latin and most of its descendants, like 3 (yogh) and þ (thorn).
-The Anglo-Saxon tongue was, in other respects, often surprisingly like Latin: inflected (according to an extensive system of conjugations and declensions), a freer word order, grammatical gender, you name it.
+However, futhorc influenced how the Roman alphabet would be used among Anglo-Saxons; for a time, futhorc even lent the Roman script letters for sounds not present in Latin, like 3 (yogh) for the ch sound in the Scots “loch,” and þ (thorn), for either pronunciation of th.6

-From around the end of the sixth century until close to the middle of the ninth, Britain was divided into a quilt of petty kingdoms5 known collectively as the Heptarchy.
-This name should not be taken too literally: there were many more than seven total realms at the time, always coalescing and quarreling—Deira, East Anglia, Essex, Hwicce, Lindsey, Magonsæte, Pecsæte, Surrey, Wihtwara, and Wreocensæte6 still make an incomplete list.
-Then again, only about three of these kingdoms had real, permanent importance: Mercia in the center, Northumbria in the northeast, and Wessex in the south.
-(To the west and northwest respectively lay the Brittonic realms of Wales, Cornwall, and Strathclyde, the latter a predecessor of the Kingdom of Scotland.)
-And over all of these principalities, not perhaps in lawful power but in prestige, was the Bretwalda, the high king of the Britons.
-When there was a Bretwalda.
-And if that really is what the term meant.
+From around the end of the sixth century until close to the middle of the ninth, “the England part” of Britain was politically divided into many petty kingdoms,7 known collectively as the Heptarchy.
+This name should not be taken literally: there were many more than seven realms, always coalescing and quarreling—Deira, East Anglia, Essex, Hwicce, Lindsey, Kent, Magonsæte, Surrey, and Wreocensæte8 still make an incomplete list.
+To the west and northwest lay Celtic realms like Cornwall, Gwynedd, Powys, and Strathclyde, the lattermost a predecessor of the Kingdom of Scotland.
+But only three or four of the Anglo-Saxon kingdoms had real, permanent importance, and each had its own peculiar dialect of Old English.
+The realms in question were: Mercia, which lay in the heart of the island; Northumbria in the northeast; Wessex in the south; and, as an optional fourth, Kent in the southeast, probably thanks to its cultural importance as the home of the Archbishops of Canterbury.
+Over all of these principalities, not always in lawful power but in prestige, was the Bretwalda, the “high king” of the Britons.
+(At least, when there was a Bretwalda.
+And if that really is what the term meant.)

 ᛁᚾ·ᚳᚪᛁᚾᛖᛋ·ᚳᚣᚾᚾᛖ·ᚦᚩᚾᛖ·ᚳᚹᛠᛚᛗ·ᚷᛖᚹᚱᚫᚳ···